connor-makowski/x_rand/README.md

   ]
   ```

-3) To use the variables in edX problems, you have to make the create relevant variables and make them global:
+3) To use the variables in edX problems, you have to create relevant variables and make them global:
     - To do this use a simple `globalize` function `globalize=lambda x: globals().update(x)`
     - Then randomly select a row out of that data
   ```